AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-req/r-map-req.md

  </tr>
 </table>

-Returns `catalog::Map` without modification when querying a simple catalog entry with no additional commands specified (will not scale to `catalog::maxPix`).
+Returns `catalog::Map` without modification when querying a simple catalog entry with no additional commands specified (does not scale to `catalog::maxPix`).

-If any other commands are specified in the request, a composite image map is returned, which is derived by scaling, cropping, rotating, and layering all `catalog::Map` and/or `map=` commands included in the request, just like the image data would be with `req=img`.
+If any other commands are specified in the request, a composite image map is returned.
+The composite image map is derived by scaling, cropping, rotating, and layering all `catalog::Map` and/or `map=` commands included in the request, just like the image data would be with `req=img`.

-Specify `text` or omit the second parameter to return the image map data in form of an `HTML <AREA>` element string with response MIME type `text/plain`.
+Specify `text` or omit the second parameter so you can return the image map data in form of an `HTML <AREA>` element string with response MIME type `text/plain`.

-Specify `xml` to format the response as XML instead of HTML.
+Specify `xml` so you can format the response as XML instead of HTML.
 Text encoding can be specified optionally.
 The default is `UTF-8`.

 Returns an empty string (or empty `<AREA>` element) if no map data was found for the specified catalog objects, and/or if no `<AREA>` elements remain after cropping the images.